numencode/wn-fundamentals-plugin/README.md

 - where `--composer` or `-c` is optional argument which forces Composer install
 - where `--migrate` or `-m` is optional argument which runs migrations (`php artisan october:up`)
 - where `--sudo` or `-x` is optional argument which forces the super user (`sudo`) usage

+### Update a local database with the data from the production server

+TBD.

+### Upload media files to the cloud storage

+TBD.

+### Download media files from the cloud storage

+TBD.

 ## CMS permissions